yoxisem544/NetworkRequestKit/readme.md

 ```

 #### Things to know
-1. get method with parameters will need to change the encoding to URLEnconding.default, or it's gonna fail with no reason.
+1. GET method with parameters will need to change the encoding to URLEnconding.default, or it's gonna fail with no reason.
 This maybe Alamofire's bug or is just a RESTful api rule.
-2. Model conform to `JSONDecodable` can throw.
-Any error happened in responseHandler will be transform into `NetworkRequestError.failToDecode` type error.
+Its also default setting in `NetworkRequest.swift`.
-3. If you use OAuth 2.0, you can add your access token inside `NetworkRequest` extension.
+2. If you use OAuth 2.0, you can add your access token inside `NetworkRequest` extension.
-4. Remember to set your base url, this url maybe an ip or a url to your server.
+3. Remember to set your base url, this url maybe an ip or a url to your server.
-5. endpoint **DO** have to start with a `/`.
+4. endpoint **DO** have to start with a `/`.
-6. `arrayResonseHandler` will try to parse json into array, doesn't mean parsing work is fine, double check if you got an empty array.
-Will throw if json is not type of array.
-7. Beware of `endpoint` and `endPoint`.
+5. Beware of `endpoint` and `endPoint`.
 Sometimes you get an error that's telling you, you do not conform to `NetworkRequest` protocol, endpoint must be all lowercased characters!!!